SecureAI-Tools/SecureAI-Tools/README.md

 ## Features wishlist
 A set of features on our todo list (in no particular order).

-1. Chat with documents
+* ✅ Chat with documents
-2. Support for OpenAI, Claude etc APIs
+* ✅ Support for OpenAI, Claude etc APIs
-3. Chat sharing
+* Support for markdown rendering
-4. Mobile friendly UI
+* Chat sharing
-5. Specify AI model at chat-creation time
+* Mobile friendly UI
-6. Support for markdown rendering
+* Specify AI model at chat-creation time
-7. Prompt templates library
+* Prompt templates library